Emmanuel Rivera Player Props: Diamondbacks vs. Blue Jays

-Saturday, Emmanuel Rivera and the Arizona Diamondbacks face the Toronto Blue Jays and Chris Bassitt, with the first pitch at 3:07 PM ET.
+Emmanuel Rivera -- .211 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Toronto Blue Jays, with Yusei Kikuchi on the mound, on July 16 at 1:37 PM ET.

-He is back in action for the first time since July 9, when he went 0-for-4 against the Pirates.
+He had a one-hit performance in his previous game (1-for-3) against the Blue Jays.

 Emmanuel Rivera Game Info & Props vs. the Blue Jays